England retain Barbeary for Ireland game

 Wasps back row Alfie Barbeary could make his much-anticipated England debut after being retained for Saturday's game against Ireland.

-England have concerns over Alex Dombrandt, who started at number eight in the wins over Italy and Wales but has since tested positive for Covid.
+England have concerns over number eight Alex Dombrandt, who but has since tested positive for Covid.

 Barbeary is preferred to Sam Underhill, who has been released back to Bath.

+Underhill's omission leaves Tom Curry as the squad's only specialist flanker, but the Sale man has yet to return to full training after concussion.

+Curry left the field at half-time in England's win over Wales, and while England say they happy with his progress, he is still going through the return-to-play protocols.

-The 21-year-old is part of a 26-man squad that will be trimmed down to the matchday squad of 23 on Thursday.
+The 26-man squad that will be trimmed down to the matchday squad of 23 on Thursday.

 England must win to keep alive their hopes of winning the Six Nations, but are underdogs against an Ireland side who have impressed in their campaign so far.